pticostaricags/FairPlayCombined/CONTRIBUTING.md

 ---------------

 We are looking for UX and UI to collaborate with the design for the system.
-We plan to have a UI that would work for both Desktop and mobile devices, using Blazor and Bootstrap.
+We plan to have a UI that would work for both Desktop and mobile devices, using Blazor and Fluent UI.
 We plan the UI to also look good on MAUI Blazor.

 Knowledge Base Maintainters Required